 - Hourly / - BiWeekly /

-An Assessments Office Manager Assistant is the supervisory level of work assisting in the oversight of the administrative and clerical operation for all phases of the assessments records process in a local office of the Department of Assessments and Taxation.
-Employees are assigned to either an A or B county.
-The A counties are Anne Arundel, Baltimore, Montgomery, Prince George’s and Baltimore City.
-The B counties are Carroll, Charles, Frederick, Harford, Howard, Washington and Worchester.
+An Assessments Office Manager Assistant B is one of two supervisory levels of work assisting in the oversight of the administrative and clerical operation for all phases of the assessments records process in a local office of the Department of Assessments and Taxation.
+Employees in this classification are assigned to a "B" county group local assessments office which includes Carroll, Charles, Frederick, Harford, Howard, Washington or Worchester county.
 Employees in this classification supervise clerical staff.

-Employees receive general supervision from the Assessment Office Manager B or Assessment Office Manager A. Employees in this class may be required to work evenings, weekends or holidays.
+Employees in this classification receive general supervision from the Assessment Office Manager B. Employees in this class may be required to work evenings, weekends or holidays.

-Supervises a clerical staff in order to assist in the management of the administrative and clerical operation of a local assessments office;
+Supervises a clerical staff in order to assist in the management of the administrative and clerical operation of a "B" county group local assessments office;

 Supervises and evaluates staff in order to improve efficiency and effectiveness;

 Makes recommendations to the office manager for improvements in clerical operations;